Employers' Frequently Asked Questions - Work Sharing - Unemployment Insurance

 21. How are benefits paid to my employees?

-Payments are issued through a debit card or a paper check.
+Payments are issued through direct deposit or paper check.

 22. What happens if an employee has another job?